-Whenever I’m alone, the darkness starts to set in, and I devolve into a mess of guilt and cruelty.
+Whenever I’m alone, the darkness starts to set in, and I devolve into a mass of guilt and cruelty.
 I recognize my own sins for what they are; conscience decisions made in the face of a two-faced God.
 All of the good I’ve accomplished in this world is credited to my creator, while any evil committed in his name is still paid for with my blood?
-I am forced to bear the burden of being a creature who commits ill deeds by his own self desires, but my God, the center of the Universe, the benevolent God who created all, he takes none of the blame.
+I am forced to bear the burden of being a creature who commits ill deeds by his own selfish desires, but my God, the center of the Universe, the benevolent God who created all, he takes none of the blame.
 I never asked for these feelings.
 I never asked to be brought into this world.
 I never wanted to have the choice, the human choice, to do wrong.
 Why would my God create an existence from such pliable clay?
 Leave me in the sun, and I melt away, or leave me in the cold, and watch my exterior crinkle and crack, until I’m a pile of hatred and regret.
 A good worker does not blame his tools, yes?
 So God cannot blame that clay.
 God cannot blame the stars he scattered, nor the Angels he banished.
 God cannot blame time, for he is timeless.
 He cannot blame the unknown, for he is all knowing.
 God cannot blame a single soul, for every inch of every soul was forged in his image, by his hands, and his hands alone.
 God cannot blame who I am on his failures, because he cannot fail.
 So I’m left taking on that weight; Mount Olympus on my back, the Garden of Eve the chip on my shoulder, and the words of a God who demands I accept him before he would ever accept me.
 Tell me, does a father need to have his son ask for help to receive it?
 Does a father not bear the responsibility, to look after and teach, to lead his children down a path of kindness?
 Is that not the role of a parent?

 I was born with sin in my heart, because God told me so.
 I can only be forgiven through his blood, because he told me so.
 I must find God, and give my life to God, in order to be saved.
 That does not sound like a loving father.
 That sounds exactly like a prideful, arrogant, petty child.
 Those are the demands of a spoiled brat, the decision of someone with self imbued omnipotence.